 Bakker, Piet.
-"Frans van Mieris the Elder and His Four Leiden Patrons."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Frans van Mieris the Elder and His Four Leiden Patrons" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/essays/frans-van-mieris-the-elder-and-his-four-leiden-patrons/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this essay is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 After Rembrandt van Rijn (1606-69) moved to Amsterdam in 1631, his pupil Gerrit Dou (1613-75) soon took over his master's prominent position as Leiden's leading painter.
 Dou's meticulous and detailed manner of painting exerted a great influence on scores of young and ambitious local artists.
 Only one of them, however, ever attained his high level: Frans van Mieris the Elder (1635-81), "the prince of his pupils," who, according to Dou, "carried off the crown from them all" (fig 1).
 Van Mieris's work, like that of his master, was exclusively in the reach of the elite and, given the prices he commanded, only the very wealthiest of them.
 This essay examines these buyers, specifically the four whom Houbraken deemed to be the artist's most important patrons: Isaac Gerard (1616-94), Franciscus de le Boë Sylvius (1614-72), Cornelis Paets (1636-94), and the mysterious "Vredenburg."
-Page 18 most important patrons: Paets (1636-94), and the mysterious "Vredenburg."
+[3]